Zerion API vs Allium: A Comprehensive Comparison

 Allium vs Zerion API

 Your app needs reliable blockchain data, but choosing between different providers isn't straightforward.
 Zerion API and Allium take two distinct approaches to solving multichain data access.
-One is optimized for consumer crypto experiences, the other is built for institutional scale and historical precision.
+While Zerion is production-load-heavy, Allium is analytics-heavy.
+They are built for different purposes, not just better or worse versions of the same product.

 Understanding Zerion API and Allium

-Zerion API is an enterprise-grade wallet data API built specifically for consumer-facing applications.
+Zerion API is an enterprise-grade wallet data API built specifically for high production loads.
 It delivers comprehensive wallet data across all major EVM chains and Solana through a single, normalized API.
 It covers tokens, NFTs, DeFi positions, transaction history, PnL, and everything else that’s visible in Zerion Wallet and Zerion portfolio tracker.

-Allium is an institutional blockchain data platform serving as the "system of record for onchain finance."
-It provides historical and real-time data from 130+ blockchains with SOC 1 and SOC 2 certifications, delivering normalized, timestamped balances and transactions with block-level precision.
+Allium is a blockchain data platform best suited for complex aggregation operations.
+It provides historical and real-time data from 130+ blockchains with SOC 1 and SOC 2 certifications, delivering normalized, timestamped balances and transactions.

-Both eliminate infrastructure complexity.
-But they differ fundamentally in target use cases: Zerion optimizes for consumer interfaces, while Allium focuses on institutional reliability and historical data at scale.
+But they differ fundamentally in target use cases: Zerion optimizes for apps with high production load while Allium focuses on historical data with comprehensive, heavy queries.

 Core features comparison